kfbishop/prez/README.md

 [Mustache](https://github.com/janl/mustache.js) provides a stateless token/value replacement syntax (eg. `{{ myVar }}`), which permits build time customization of your Prez slides.

 The input data is a merge of all the JSON files in the `/data` folder (see `--data-dir` option.)
-The base name of the json file becomes the top level key of the data.
-For example, the `data/text.json` file contains a map that includes a `hello` key.
+For example, the `data/text.json` file contains a nested map that includes `text.hello` key.
 This is merged with any other json files, and the result is a map that contains:

 ```json
 {